tazama-lf/docs/Product/Archive/Architecture/Security.md

 ## Network

-Tazama platform can be installed in any of the following three network architectures.
+Tazama system can be installed in any of the following three network architectures.
 There could be other architectures that you can implement the network but here are the absolute minimum expectations:

 1. Hardware that has access to the internet
 2. Have an external firewall